NAE Members please authenticate using your NAE member credentials.

 If you wish to change your credentials, please go to the NAE website and reset your username and password.

-There are four Frontiers of Engineering (FOE) meetings every year: the U.S. Frontiers of Engineering Symposium held each year and a rotating schedule of FOE meetings with Germany, Japan, India, China, and the European Union.
+There are five Frontiers of Engineering (FOE) meetings in the FOE portfolio: the US Frontiers of Engineering Symposium held annually and a rotating schedule of FOE meetings with Germany, Japan, China, and the European Union.

 Each Frontiers symposium covers four topics that vary from year to year.
 Examples from past symposia include: visualization for design and display, nanotechnology, advanced materials, robotics, simulation in manufacturing, energy and the environment, optics, intelligent transportation systems, MEMS, design research, bioengineering, counter-terrorism technologies, and quantum computing.
 Following each talk, there is substantial time devoted to discussion.
 In addition, breakout sessions, poster sessions, and other events offer ample opportunity for informal exchange among the participants.
 An alumni program supports continuing contact among the participants.
 Attendees find the programs useful and unique in their ability to bring together a diverse group for the purpose of exchanging information about engineering developments and challenges across disciplines.